 THE END of Star of a Robin

 If you're thinking any of those things, don't be alarmed.
-I play on writing a sequel to this.
-It's going to be called Feather of a Robin.
+The sequel to this is called Feather of a Robin.
 And yes, Robinfeather's new name is named after Jayfeather.
 Jayfeather had visited her in her dreams in Wing of a Robin, so I figured that's where Robinfeather's inspiration could come from.

 Anyways, this has officially become a trilogy.
 It's a One-Shot Trilogy.
 I'm calling it the Robin One-Shot Trilogy.

 Thoughts?
 Is this too crazy?
 Is it weird?
 Is it funny?
 Is it insane?
 Or is it just plain stupid?
 Answer in a review.
 Or don't answer.
 Whatever you feel like doing.
-If you liked this, then look forward to the third in this one-shot trilogy.
+If you liked this, then enjoy the third one-shot in this one-shot trilogy.
 If not, then go away and stop wasting your time.
 It's as simple as that.

-So... (darn it, Icy, first it was well and now it's so!
+So...
+(Icy, first it was well and now it's so!
 Stop saying so!)
 See you whenever!
 I'm kidding.
-See you when I write and post Feather of a Robin!
+See you at Episode 3!